somedatapacket/docs.humio.com/content/sending_logs_to_humio/integrations/mesos.md

 | `HUMIO_MULTILINE_NEGATE`  | `true`,`false`   | Label for the `multiline.negate`                |
 | `HUMIO_MULTILINE_MATCH`   | `before`,`after` | Label for the `multiline.match`                 |

-For multiline configuration see the multiline section in the Filebeat documentation, https://www.elastic.co/guide/en/beats/filebeat/current/configuration-filebeat-options.html#multiline
+For multiline configuration see the multiline section in the [Filebeat documentation](https://www.elastic.co/guide/en/beats/filebeat/current/configuration-filebeat-options.html#multiline).

 ## Log fields